rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Nancy Cartwright (b.
 1944)

-### Attack on the analytic-synthetic distinction
+### Attack on the analytic/synthetic distinction

 >   Among the developments that led to the revival of metaphysical theorizing
->   were Quine's attack on the analytic-synthetic distinction, which was
+>   were Quine's attack on the analytic/synthetic distinction, which was
 >   generally taken to undermine Carnap's distinction between existence
 >   questions internal to a framework and those external to
 >   it. [^WikipediaMetaphysics]

 -   Quine's "Two Dogmas of Empiricism" [^Quine1951-2]
-    1.  analytic-synthetic distinction
+    1.  analytic/synthetic distinction
     2.  reductionism (verification theory of meaning)
 -   Quine: pale gray lore.
 TODO: find quote.
 -   Duhem-Quine thesis
 -   inscrutability of reference
 -   Quine-Carnap correspondence [^Quine1990-2]
 -   Does ontology rest on a mistake? [^Yablo1998]
--   See also the longer discussion of the [analytic-synthetic distinction](scientific-method.html#analyticsynthetic-distinction) in the [Outline on the scientific method](scientific-method.html).
+-   See also the longer discussion of the [analytic/synthetic distinction](scientific-method.html#analyticsynthetic-distinction) in the [Outline on the scientific method](scientific-method.html).

 [^Quine1951-2]: @Quine_1951_Two_dogmas_of_empiricism\.